philcali/sbt-lwjgl-plugin/README.md

 Please visit the [wiki] for more info, roadmap, etc.

+Currently SBT version 0.13 is not supported.
+You may have to force a lower version of SBT for your project by creating `project/build.properties` with something like `sbt.version=0.12.4`

 ## Usage

 In your project, create a project/plugins/build.sbt, whose contents are as follows: